 As the health and safety of our center's visitors are our highest priority, our free HIV/STI supportive service is not meeting at this time.
 However, as we still encourage HIV/STI testing for anyone engaging in higher-risk sexual behavior, below you find more information on where and how you can get tested during this time.
 For further questions, please contact Reilly at email@example.com

-[IMAGE DESCRIPTION: an infographic portraying all of the below information in a series of text boxes]
+[IMAGE DESCRIPTION: an infographic portraying all of the above information in a series of text boxes]

 How is COVID-19 spread?
 Can the COVID-19 be spread through sex?
 Research to date has found that the novel coronavirus that causes COVID-19 can be shed through feces and semen.
 What does this mean for a person living with HIV?
 How can you best protect yourself and others?
 For answers and more information, please watch the video at the bottom of this page or visit this site.

 We encourage quarterly HIV testing for anyone engaging in higher-risk sexual behavior.
-Testing is provided in partnership with The AIDS Activities Office at Lehigh Valley Hospital and the Allentown Health Bureau.
+Testing is provided in partnership with Comprehensive Health Services at Lehigh Valley Hospital and the Allentown Health Bureau.
 There are no insurance or residency requirements.
 Community members can even sign up for quarterly testing reminders!

 Sexual health programs are generously supported by: